NLnetLabs/routinator/doc/manual/source/output-formats.rst

 summary
       This format produces a summary of the content of the RPKI repository.
+      It does not take filters into account and will always provide numbers for the complete repository.

-      For each trust anchor, it will print the number of verified ROAs and VRPs.
-Note that this format does not take filters into account.
-It will always provide numbers for the complete repository.
+      For each trust anchor, it will print the number of verified ROAs and VRPs, as well as router certificates and keys.
+Note that router keys will only be verified and included in the totals if you have enabled :ref:`advanced-features:bgpsec`.

       .. code-block:: text

         Summary at 2022-01-28 08:37:27.046365 UTC